Individual Purpose - People Development Magazine

 Coaching, in its essence, is about finding alignment between what you think, feel, say and do.

-When people are allowed to shine at work they will naturally contribute to the organizational purpose.
+When people are allowed to shine at work, they will naturally contribute to the organisational purpose.
 Coaching is the space where individuals can dare to dream big and go after their goals to grow individually.

 3. Support growth

 A goal without the ability to act on it is meaningless and even demotivating.
-Coaching might identify individual goals, but the support of the organization is crucial in making this a profitable return on investment for the organization.
+Coaching might identify individual goals, but the support of the organisation is crucial in making this a profitable return on investment.

-Create adequate psychological safety so that individuals can ask for what they truly wish to do, and then create opportunities where they can do this.
-Additional to these opportunities, consider offering mentoring and coaching while the individual explores this new, uncomfortable territory.
+Create adequate psychological safety so that individuals can ask for what they genuinely wish to do, and then create opportunities where they can do this.
+In addition to these opportunities, consider offering mentoring and coaching while the individual explores this new, uncomfortable territory.
 See it like training wheels while you up-skill the individual.

 Make failure acceptable and encourage learning and cultivating a growth mindset when they don’t get it right the first time.
 No one can authentically express themselves when they don’t feel safe.
 Safety is always first.